mibe/electronics/BreadBoard-Power-BusBar/README.md

 # BreadBoard-Power-BusBar
 The BBPBB is a PCB to connect both supply rails on a standard breadboard.
 As a bonus the PCB has an LED to indicate power on the rails.
-This LED can be switched off if it becomes to distracting.
+This LED can be switched off if it becomes too distracting.
 The PCB is non-polarized, so the direction how the BBPBB is plugged into the breadboard does not matter.

 ## Range
 Voltage range: 3 V - 30 V